 But I struggled lately with the output quality for Retina (HiDPI) screens on the Xojo Web2 platform:

-If you zoom in, it does of course not improve (no surprise here):
+If you zoom in, it does of course not improve (no surprise here)

 So I looked for a way to get this improved.
 You have to know that MBS Chartdirector is creating (incredibly fast) a picture in memory and you have to show that picture in a Xojo WebImageViewer for Web.
-Now you can use a scale-factor as a parameter to create from one chart easily many versions of different resolutions, without even touching your main code.
+Now you can use a scale factor as a parameter to create from one chart easily many versions of different resolutions, without even touching your main code.
 That’s very convenient indeed.

 But until now, I have not found a way to tell Xojo Web2 to dynamically choose the right version of a picture depending on the resolution of the user.
 It doesn’t seem that you can associate multiple versions of your chart picture to one webPicture dynamically.

 This frustrated me so much, that despite having a full license for MBS Chartdirector I tried out the new Xojo Chart functionality.
-Though it is doing a fantastic job drawing very crisp HiDPI charts (even with animations) it is still missing many feature ChartDirector is coming with out-of-the-box.
+Though it is doing a fantastic job drawing very crisp HiDPI charts (even with animations) it is still missing many features ChartDirector is coming with out-of-the-box.

 My dilemma: either using the full feature set of MBS Chartdirector and accepting an outdated look and feel, or opting for an excellent display of my charts but explaining to my customers, that I can’t display their values on charts in the “German” way.
 Obviously both “options” are not ideal.

-It basically consists of a “WebImageViewer” drawing a chart in its “opening event” and then returning the drawn picture to itself.
+It consists of a “WebImageViewer” drawing a chart in its “opening event” and then returning the drawn picture to itself.

-The result is a nice chart in your browser:
+The result is a nice chart in your browser.

 But you can see that it is pixelated, even w/o zooming in, which of course only makes it look worse, that’s not acceptable in 2020: